At Diversifying Group, social change is our driving force and this means starting at the very top, diversifying Boards.

 We’ve delivered a diverse shortlist on every Trustee search we’ve conducted

-Around 80% of Trustees we’ve placed have been from a Racially Diverse background
+Around 80% of Trustees we’ve placed have been from an Ethnically Diverse background

-1 in 3 of Non-Executive Directors we’ve placed have been from a Racially Diverse background
+1 in 3 of Non-Executive Directors we’ve placed have been from an Ethnically Diverse background

 Our diverse team are uniquely placed to deliver diverse and inclusive recruitment campaigns